 Overview

-Monitoring settings let you control who receives the weekly monitoring summary email, how alerts are assigned, and which company alert categories your firm receives.
+Monitoring settings let you control who receives the weekly monitoring summary email, how alerts are assigned, and which company and individual monitoring options your firm uses.
 All settings apply at the firm level and affect all users.

 Before you start